wenpq/runcheck/tools/README.md

+# This directory contains the tools for importing data into the application
-# Import lattice data in Excel to MongoDB
+## Import lattice data from an xlsx file
 Use xlsx library to read data.

 Data files are uploaded on trello.com runcheck sprint2 board.
 There are some format changes between the Original file and the modified file.
 Each sheet saves one branch,